j0lle/gpu-screen-recorder-selector/README.md

 There is also a new alternative UI for GPU Screen Recorder in the style of ShadowPlay called [GPU Screen Recorder UI](https://git.dec05eba.com/gpu-screen-recorder-ui/).
 ## Recording
 Here is an example of how to record your monitor and the default audio output: `gpu-screen-recorder -w screen -f 60 -a default_output -o ~/Videos/test_video.mp4`.
-Yyou can stop and save the recording with `Ctrl+C` or by running `killall -SIGINT gpu-screen-recorder`.
+Yyou can stop and save the recording with `Ctrl+C` or by running `pkill -SIGINT -f gpu-screen-recorder`.
 You can see a list of capture options to record if you run `gpu-screen-recorder --list-capture-options`.
 This will list possible capture options and monitor names, for example:\
 ```
   window